KelCodesStuff/PayCulator/README.md

 ## Current Status and Project Goals

-This project is in the very earliest stages of development.
-It is scheduled to be released in the iOS App Store.
+This project is in the beta stage of development.
+Email me if you would like to participate in the beta.
+All help is appreciated.